Business Administration

 Summer semester- April 1st

-*It is suggested that international applicants should apply at least 6 months in advance of the deadline in order to ensure processing of all Visa paperwork.
-There is no international admission in summer terms.
+*It is suggested that international applicants should apply at least 6 months in advance of the deadline to ensure processing of all Visa paperwork.
+There is no international admission in summer term.

 Required Documents